Modular Serre Correspondence via stable pairs: Coherent pairs

 Moreover, to get the minimum $\delta$, $P_{\cali_Z(k-1)}(t)$ should get its maximum.
 This is when $Z$ is the empty set, i.e. $\cali_Z(k-1)=\calo_X(k-1)$.
-Therefore, the minimum numerical wall is defined by Sequence (\ref{1wallleft}), and this proves Statement (1).
+Therefore, the minimum numerical wall is defined by the sequence in display (\ref{1wallleft}), and this proves Statement (1).

-For the second statement, if Sequence (\ref{1wallleft}) defines a wall, then obviously, $H^0(X, E(1))\neq 0$.
+For the second statement, if sequence (\ref{1wallleft}) defines a wall, then obviously, $H^0(X, E(1))\neq 0$.
 Conversely, if $H^0(X, E(1))\neq 0$, then let $Q$ be the cokernel of $s$, i.e.

-It is sufficient to prove that $Q$ is torsion free.
+It is sufficient to prove that $Q$ is torsion-free.
 Then, the sequence

-defines a wall and the above arguments imply that it is the minimum one.
+defines a wall, and the above arguments imply that it is the minimum one.

 Suppose $Q$ is not torsion-free.
-Let $T\hookrightarrow Q$ be its maximum torsion sub-sheaf.
-Consider the composition $E(1)\onto Q\onto Q/T$, and denote by $K$, the kernel of this composition.
-We have the following diagram
+Let $T\hookrightarrow Q$ be its maximal torsion subsheaf.
+Consider the composition $E(1)\onto Q\onto Q/T$, and denote by $K$ the kernel of this composition.
+We have the following diagram:

 Since $E$ is reflexive and $Q/T$ is torsion-free, $K$ is reflexive.
-Besides, $\rk(K)=1$, which implies that $K$ is a line bundle (\cite[Proposition 1.9]{MR597077}).
-Thus, $K\cong\calo_X(s)$ for some $s>0$, and there is a morphism $K\cong\calo_X(s)\to E(1)$, which is a section of $H^0(X, E(1-s))$.
+Besides, $\rk(K)=1$, which implies that $K$ is a line bundle (\cite[Proposition 1.9]{hartshorne1980stable}).
+Thus, $K\simeq\calo_X(s)$ for some $s>0$, and there is a morphism $K\simeq\calo_X(s)\lra E(1)$, which is a section of $H^0(X, E(1-s))$.
 Since $1-s<0$, we must have $H^0(X, E(1-s))=0$, which is absurd.